zerynth/docs-v3/docs/hardware/ZM1-Development-Board.md

 ![](img/4zerobox_v1.png)

-## ZBUS
+## Z-Bus

-The modular expansion system uses the Z-bus, The Z-bus is an efficient, powerful standard for connecting and prototyping different sensors and devices.
+The modular expansion system uses the Z-Bus.
+The Z-Bus is an efficient, powerful standard for connecting and prototyping different sensors and devices.
-The z-bus is using the CN1 pin header (20x2) exposing the following:
+The Z-Bus is using the CN1 pin header (20x2) exposing the following:

 * 16 GPIO pins.
 * 4 interrupt pins.
 * 2 USART/UART instances with full support (TX,RX,RTS,CTS)
 * I2C, SPI support.
 * 5V, 3.3 V output pins.
 * Enable pin for controlling the power to attached expansion boards.

+!!! note
-Note: The development board supports up to 3 attached expansion boards.
+    The development boards support up to 3 attached expansion boards.

+The Z-Bus allows the connection in a cascade of different add-on modules to create specific industrial applications that fit into a DIN-RAIL case.

 The development board offers a modular expansion system that adds expansion boards through the connectors on the board (Z-bus).
 Expansion boards vary in features and functionalities.
 Currently, Zerynth offers expansion boards for :

-* EXP-IO: Industrial in/out board with 4x Solid State Relays, 2x 4-20mA/0-10V/NTC channels, 2x opto-isolated digital inputs
+* [EXP-IO](EXP-IO.md): Industrial in/out board with 4x Solid State Relays, 2x 4-20mA/0-10V/NTC channels, 2x opto-isolated digital inputs
-* EXP-RELAY: Relay board with 4 Power Relays.
+* [EXP-RELAY](EXP-RELAY.md): Relay board with 4 Power Relays.
-* EXP-SER: Serial Communication board offers : CAN, RS232 and RS485
+* [EXP-SER](EXP-SER.md): Serial Communication board offers : CAN, RS232 and RS485
-* EXP-PROTO: Prototyping board for connecting and testing different types of sensors and devices.
+* [EXP-PROTO](EXP-PROTO.md): Prototyping board for connecting and testing different types of sensors and devices.

 ## Resources